Minimax Sequential Testing for Poisson Processes: Numerical Example

 In this section, we present a concrete example to illustrate our theory.
 The example is also used in \cite{PesShir2000} (see Figure 2 there).
 Suppose

 In such case $\l_1-\l_0>1/a+1/b,$ and we have

 The observed process $X_t$ has intensity $\l_0=1$ under $\PP_0$.
 The numerical method yields that

-Through a Monte-Carlo method, we find that $\gamma^*= -0.788<0.$ This concludes the existence of a least favorable distribution $\varphi_0$.
-A bisection search yields that the least favorable distribution $\varphi_0=0.977$.
+Through a numerical method, we find that $\gamma^*= -0.788<0.$ This concludes the existence of a least favorable distribution $\varphi_0$.
+A bisection search yields the least favorable distribution $\varphi_0=0.977$.
 Therefore, the optimal stopping time for {\bf MinimaxST} is

 Moreover, we find that $h(1)=-0.03\neq 0.$ Therefore the minimax sequential testing problem is not symmetric even if $a=b$.